-Requirements for 2020
+Requirements for 2021

-- Each presentation should last for 15 minutes, followed by 2-3 minutes for questions and answers. - The presentation should concisely describe: - Your role on the project - Actions you took - Results you produced - Demonstrate your technical understanding of the research area - Opportunity to acknowledge mentor(s) and others - PowerPoint recommended.
-JPL-branded templates available. - Use presentation software that best fits needs and virtual setting. - WebEx is required for virtual meeting software.
+- Each presentation should last for 15 minutes, followed by 2-3 minutes for questions and answers.
+This will be longer if given as a small group. - The presentation should concisely describe: - Your role on the project - Actions you took - Results you produced - Demonstrate your technical understanding of the research area - Opportunity to acknowledge mentor(s) and others - PowerPoint recommended.
+JPL-branded templates available through JPLSpace. - Use presentation software that best fits needs and virtual setting. - WebEx is required for virtual meeting software.